 The Community and Economic Engagement Network's (CEE) core mission is to support network members in promoting new and innovative, internal, and external collaborations to help advance local and regional communities and economies and extend the reach of campus communities.

 The network represents university outreach and engagement, inclusive of community, economic, and workforce development.
 It focuses on the role that universities can play in the advancement of initiatives that positively impact the quality of life in our communities and economies at the national, regional, and local levels, recognizing that some elements of this work often begins in the pre-K - 12 environment and continues through post-workforce years.
 CEE supports the mutual exchange of intellectual resources and expertise between the university and its broader external communities, including government agencies, businesses and industry, non-profit organizations, community groups, schools, and other educational institutions.

 The MESS Network fosters a community where professionals at all levels can build their expertise and their leadership skills by learning from industry experts and from each other, and where the success of its members is celebrated and shared broadly.
-Members will also find cutting edge programming in the highly successful Annual Marketing and Enrollment Management Seminar.
+Members will also find cutting edge programming in the highly successful annual MEMS Conference.

 The Online Administration Network (OA) serves as a bridge between the administrative functions of online learning (marketing, online student services, program development, etc.) and the design of online learning.
 Participation in the OA Network provides access to authentic institutional online operational models, best practice trends in online management, professional analysis of learning design applications, and the formulation of best practices in the use of technology and learning design in online instruction.

 OA members have access to a community of UPCEA members with similar interests and needs to help you negotiate current issues and opportunities.
-Members can also participate in unique professional development forums such as the Summit for Online Leadership.
+Members can also participate in unique professional development forums such as the Summit for Online Leadership and Administration + Roundtable.